DmitriiGromak/originflow/README.md

 <a name="english"></a>

-### **Binder Design Request**
+### **Binder Design Request** ✉️

-If you are interested in designing a **binder** using the OriginFlow model, please feel free to contact us via email at **joreyyan@buaa.edu.cn**.
+If you are interested in designing a **binder** using the OriginFlow model, please feel free to contact us via email at **joreyyan@buaa.edu.cn** 📧.
 To initiate your binder design request, please include the following details:

-- **Target PDB file**
+- **Target PDB file** 🧬
-- **Target chain**
+- **Target chain** 🔗
-- **Any specific design requirements** (e.g., affinity, structural constraints, or other preferences)
+- **Any specific design requirements** (e.g., affinity, structural constraints, or other preferences) 🎯

 We will be happy to assist with the binder design process tailored to your needs.
-Please reach out with the required information, and we will get back to you promptly.
+Please reach out with the required information, and we will get back to you promptly! 🤝

 # Originflow Model Documentation